shoryamalani/clearpoint_site/_pages/trivia_app.md

 More updates are right around the corner and we have so many more ideas including a possible multiplayer mode down the line so stick around.

-In terms of privacy, we take no data except answers off the device and as of version 1.0.1 no data is stored.
+Privacy Policy: we take no data except answers off the device and as of version 1.0.1 no data is stored.
 Later, data about score and preferences will be stored on device.